godotengine/godot-docs/classes/class_reflectionprobe.rst

 Captures its surroundings as a cubemap, and stores versions of it with increasing levels of blur to simulate different material roughnesses.

 The ``ReflectionProbe`` is used to create high-quality reflections at the cost of performance.
-It can be combined with :ref:`GIProbe<class_GIProbe>`\ s and Screen Space Reflections to achieve high quality reflections. ``ReflectionProbe``\ s render all objects within their :ref:`cull_mask<class_ReflectionProbe_property_cull_mask>`, so updating them can be quite expensive.
+It can be combined with :ref:`VoxelGI<class_VoxelGI>`\ s and Screen Space Reflections to achieve high quality reflections. ``ReflectionProbe``\ s render all objects within their :ref:`cull_mask<class_ReflectionProbe_property_cull_mask>`, so updating them can be quite expensive.
 It is best to update them once with the important static objects and then leave them.

 Tutorials
 ---------